Bookmark Craft | Shapes | Home and Hearts Theme | Preschool Lesson Plan Printable Activities

 The craft and activities can focus on a holiday as a gift, such as Valentine's Day, Mother's Day, Father's Day or Grandparent's Day, Christmas or other special gift giving holidays your family celebrates.

-Foster a love for reading and caring for books, and to celebrate various literacy related events listed in the holidays
+Foster a love for reading and caring for books, and to celebrate various literacy related events listed in holidays and events index.

 Discuss the role of the community helper > The Librarian and the importance of our national, public and school libraries.
 Libraries are special homes for books, and other types of information.

 Review and select educational themes to discuss prior and during the bookmark assembly:

 Activity > Visual Arts and Literacy > Book Activity: The Shape of Things author Dayle Ann Doods,

 Illustrated by Julie Lacome

 Refer to this related book activity to present how shapes form things.
 It is the perfect companion to presenting the shapes concept used for assembling the bookmark craft below.
 Tell the children they will make a a special bookmark shaped like a house made of shapes.

 Instead of the book mentioned above include a patriotic theme holiday book or online story.
 Tell the children they will make a special bookmark to use for their favorite books or to make as a gift.

 Activity > Books > Reading > What is a bookmark and how to use it >